Here's where you'll find answers to some of the most common questions we hear from our swim team families.

 Q. What happens to practices in bad weather?

 A. Practices are held as scheduled, rain or shine.
-However, if we experience severe weather, including very heavy rains, thunder or lightning, we will cancel or delay practice.
-Notifications will be sent via Remind and email as soon as the decision is made.
-Take note, one practice cancelled does not necessarily mean all practices that day are cancelled.
-We watch the weather closely and determine before the start of each practice if it's possible to go ahead.
+However, if we experience severe weather, including very heavy rains, thunder or lightning, we will cancel or delay one or more practice times.
+Notifications will be sent via Remind and posted to the homepage of the website as soon as the decision is made.

 Q. What if I have questions about my child's swimming?